What is the required Pedagogy of Peer-Led Learning Course (01:090:322)?

 Assessment

-Two projects: an interview project and a teaching statement
+• Two major projects: an interview project and a teaching statement

 Who is required to take this course?

-First-semester LAs must take this course and pass it to continue working for the LA Program.
+• First-semester LAs must take this course and obtain at least a C to continue working for the LA Program.

 Curriculum Credits